6 Rules of a Bathroom Reno

 3. You must fall in love with something.

-It’s imperative to get all warm and fuzzy about an object, whether it’s gorgeous glass tile or a faucet that looks like sculpture.
+It’s imperative to get all warm and fuzzy about an object, whether it’s gorgeous mosaic tile or matte black faucets for sophisticated drama.
 This item will start the design process and determine the style and colour palette.

 4. Your 1983 vanity looks dated.
 Because it is.